Endangered light-footed clapper rail

 • Drive or ride motor vehicles and bikes on designated roads and stop or park in designated areas only.

-• Launch and land boats only at designated launch sites at the Newport Dunes or the Newport Aquatic Center at North Star Beach.
+• Launch and land non-motorized boats only at designated launch sites at the Newport Dunes or the Newport Aquatic Center at North Star Beach.

 • Swim only at North Star Beach.